Ayumu-J-S/ProjectXS/README.md

 # ProjectXS
-## Project from CSCI2356 in winter 2021 term
+This is the project from CSCI2356 (Mobile App Development) in winter 2021 term.